On order of vanishing of characteristic elements: Artin twist of characteristic element

 for some $u \in \Zp\ps{\Ga}^{\times}$.
 On the other hand, it follows from \cite[Lemma A.18]{DD} that we have

 where $N_{\Ga/\Ga'}$ is the norm map from $\Zp\ps{\Ga}$ to $\Zp\ps{\Ga'}$.
 Combining these observations, we obtain

-By hypothesis of the proposition, we may apply Proposition \ref{char and Akashi} and Theorem \ref{main: pro-p} to see that
+By the hypothesis of the proposition, we may apply Proposition \ref{char and Akashi} and Theorem \ref{main: pro-p} to see that

 (Note that we are in the situation (II) of Definition \ref{splitmultdef}.)
-Now, set $L'=\Q(\mu_{p^n}, \sqrt[p^{n-1}]{m})$.
-We claim that $X(E/L'^{\cyc})$ satisfies Conjecture \ref{semisimple conj} as a $\Zp\ps{\Ga'}$-module.
+We now claim that $X(E/L_n'^{\cyc})$ satisfies Conjecture \ref{semisimple conj} as a $\Zp\ps{\Ga'}$-module.
 Indeed, via a descent argument, one can show that the map

 has finite kernel and cokernel.
-Since Conjecture \ref{semisimple conj} is valid for $X(E/L^\cyc)$, it follows from the above that the same can be said for $X(E/L'^{\cyc})$.
+Since Conjecture \ref{semisimple conj} is valid for $X(E/L_n^\cyc)$, it follows from the above that the same can be said for $X(E/L_n'^{\cyc})$.
 This proves our claim.
 Consequently, we may apply Proposition \ref{char and Akashi} and Theorem \ref{main: pro-p} to conclude that

 Putting these into (\ref{Artin formalism for Ak}), we obtain